Please bear with us as we upgrade our patient electronic health record system across our hospitals from 5 October.

 Healthcare Assistants

-Health Care Assistants (HCAs) play an important part in providing excellent patient care.
-They work alongside and assist registered nurses.
-They carry out tasks such as helping patients to:
+Healthcare Assistants (HCAs) play an important part in providing excellent patient care.
+They work alongside, and assist, registered nurses and nursing associates.

 • wash and dress